 2. Fees Can Be High

 Although inheritance advances don’t charge traditional interest rates, they often include fees that may seem expensive when compared to other financial options.
 Be sure to fully understand the terms before committing.
+When evaluating lenders, watch for red flags when choosing an inheritance lender, including unclear fee structures.

 3. Estate Uncertainty